wimvanderbauwhede/RefactorF4Acc/README.md

   * Preserves comments

 * OpenCL/C translation
-  * Once refactored, modules can be translated to C or OpenCL kernel code in a separate pass (see [Automatic parallelisation using OpenCL](README.md#automatic-parallelisation-using-opencl))
+  * Once refactored, modules can be translated to C or OpenCL kernel code in a separate pass (see [Translating refactored code to OpenCL/C](README.md#translate)), but note that the compiler does not auto-parallelise.

+* Part of the toolchain for automatic parallelisation using OpenCL:
+Automatic parallelisation and offloading of legacy code to accelerators is the ultimate aim of the project, and already works for many cases.
+However, the work flow is more complicated and requires an additional compiler, [AutoParallel-Fortran](https://github.com/wimvanderbauwhede/AutoParallel-Fortran).
+This compiler is written in Haskell, which is not yet a mainstream programming language.
+Furthermore, the generated OpenCL code relies on the [OclWrapper Fortran OpenCL API](https://github.com/wimvanderbauwhede/OpenCLIntegration), written in C++, and uses [scons](http://scons.org/), a Python-based build system.
+For these reasons, it is harder to install this autoparallelising compiler.
+However, if you have installed it, a test case for the full flow is provided in the `tests` folder, see <a href="#fulltoolchain">Example of full toolchain from FORTRAN77 to parallel OpenCL</a> for more details.

 * Subroutine extraction
     * add an annotation